-PTSD is a common mental health condition that affects more than just veterans.
-Learn more about facts and statistics related to this condition as well as treatment outcomes.
+PTSD is a common mental health condition that affects veterans and others.
+Learn facts and statistics related to this condition as well as treatment outcomes.

 While most often associated with experiencing wartime trauma, post-traumatic stress disorder (PTSD) may occur following exposure to any traumatic event.
 PTSD can develop in response to natural disasters, accidents or violent experiences.
 PTSD facts indicate that a majority of adults experience at least one traumatic event during their life, but most do not go on to develop PTSD.
 According to PTSD statistics, a relatively small percentage of those who experience trauma develop PTSD.
 However, PTSD facts and statistics indicate that the disorder is more common than many people estimate.